Joseph551da/Retail_store_analysis_using_excel/README.md

 # 🥸 INSIGHTS
 - Women are more likely to buy compared to men (~65%)
-- Maharashtra, Karnataka, and UP are the top 3 states (~35%)
-- Adult age group (30-49) is max contributing (~50%)
+- Maharashtra, Karnataka, and UP are the top 3 states (~35%) The adult age group (30-49) is max contributing (~50%)
-- Amazon, Flipkart and Myntra Channels are max contributing (~80%)
+- Amazon, Flipkart, and Myntra Channels are max contributing (~80%)

 # 💡 FINAL CONCLUSION TO IMPROVE THE RETAIL STORE SALES
-Target women customers of age group (30-49) living in Maharashtra, Karnataka, and UP by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
+Target women customers of the age group (30-49) living in Maharashtra, Karnataka, and UP by showing ads/offers/coupons available on Amazon, Flipkart, and Myntra.